 Progress on The AmeriCorps Legacy House

-This past year significant progress was made on the The AmeriCorps Legacy House Project, a project to transform a previously condemned building at 2114 W. Third Street into a livable and affordable home for AmeriCorps VISTA members who serve for a year building the capacity of local non-profit organizations and communities across the Northland.
+This past year significant progress was made on the The AmeriCorps Legacy House Project, a project to transform a previously condemned building in Duluth’s Lincoln Park neighborhood into a livable and affordable home for AmeriCorps VISTA members who serve for a year building the capacity of local non-profit organizations and communities across the Northland.
 Much of the construction progress was made possible by a team of Eco3 VISTA members, including Caitlin Donnelly, Kelsey Kresge, Joe Bott, Nikki Weiss, Stevie Twining, and Hayley Cormack who coordinated a series of fundraising efforts to match a $40,000 challenge grant from the Lloyd K. Johnson Foundation.
 This grant money and the matching funding raised by the team will allow construction to continue on this project!

 Addressing Isolation & Food Security through Soup

 Three of our VISTA members have been crucial in implementing an innovative, grant-funded project called Stone Soup, a partnership between Community Action Duluth, Ecolibrium3, the Duluth Community Garden Program and the Duluth Children’s Museum, and their VISTA members, Aly Brewer, Bekah Kropp and Kristina Seals, respectively.
 The overall grant project addresses mental health challenges related to isolation exacerbated by the pandemic and food insecurity.
 One of the grant partner projects addressed this by providing community members with soup kits and a virtual gathering place to enjoy the soup together.
 Another recent aspect of the project has been providing community members with portable “garden in a bag” which helped give residents like renters and those living in food deserts access to fresh, nutritious foods this summer.